 Distribution is the way in which the good or service is sold to individuals.
 This includes several decisions such as what price should be charged, how the product should be marketed and what location the product should be sold.
 These decisions, again, differ greatly between firms and governments.

 Consumption is the act of buying a good or service.
 It is also defined as using up a resource.
 This is because the resources used in the production process are now in the hands of the consumers and they will use it for other purposes, thus “using up” the resource completely, i.e. there will be none of it left.

 These factors are interdependent and a single decision made by any member of the society can cause a ripple effect and make these factors vary greatly.
 Economics studies these ripple effects and what motivates these decisions.

 Economics can often be divided into two parts:

-People make this distinction to isolate sectors of the economy and study them separately as analysing the whole economy can be quite confusing.
-Another way people do that is by using the phrase “ Ceteris Paribus” which means “all other things being equal” in latin.
+People make this distinction to isolate sectors of the economy and study them separately as analyzing the whole economy can be quite confusing.
+Another way people do that is by using the phrase “ Ceteris Paribus” which means “all other things being equal” in Latin.
 This is a very important topic in advanced economics and so is the distinction between macro and micro economics.
 We won’t be learning about them here as they are very complex concepts and are not needed to understand the basics of economics.